amethyst/amethyst/book/src/pong_tutorial/pong_tutorial_02.md

 > exist in Amethyst to make prototyping easier.

 > Here, we are using the `with_sprite` utility twice for the same sprite.
-> Keep in mind however that [another syntax exists][am] when we need multiple
+> Keep in mind however that another syntax exists in the `SpriteRenderData` struct
-> entities to display the exact same sprite, that leads to improved performance.
+> when we need multiple entities to display the exact same sprite, leading
-> Here, however, it is negligible.
+> to improved performance.
+Here, however, it is negligible.

 Now let's add our initialise functions to the `on_start` function in `impl State for Pong`.
 It now looks like this: